katenuss/ps_211/lecture1.md

   <p v-click>

-  - Late homeworks will lose 3 points each day they are late; No late work accepted after 1 week past due date.
+  - Late homeworks will lose 3 points each day they are late; No late work accepted after answers are posted.

   </p>